stepleton-xx/lisabbs/README.md

 ## Status

-Early release.
+Very early release.
 Plenty of bugs.
 Transfer one file at a time only.
 Developed in version 1.0 of the Lisa Pascal Workshop; compatibility with later releases is unknown.

 ## Installation

 * Copy `TEXT` files to an installation of the Lisa Pascal Workshop, but give them all the prefix `XFER/`.
 Thus, `LIBSORT.TEXT` becomes `XFER/LIBSORT.TEXT`.
-* At the Workshop command prompt, type `R<XFER/LisaBBS()i`.
+* At the Workshop command prompt, type `R <XFER/LisaBBS()i`.
 The newly compiled binary is named `XFER/LisaBBS_exe.Obj`.

 ## Usage